Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: Introduction

 The manuscript is structured as follows.
-First, we introduce a general version of the MOR problem for systems with inputs in \Cref{sec:mor-problem}.
-In \Cref{sec:methods}, we provide an overview of general-purpose MOR methods.
-We divide this review into intrusive methods in \Cref{sec:intrusive} and non-intrusive methods in \Cref{sec:non-intrusive}.
-During the review of intrusive methods, we observe that current manifold learning methods only involve the system states and do not account for external inputs (\Cref{sec:manifold-learning}).
-Hence, we propose an extension in \Cref{sec:ml-control}.
-The review of general-purpose methods concludes with a theoretical comparison in \Cref{sec:comparison}.
-In \Cref{sec:pse}, we review problem-specific MOR approaches that have been developed in the field of PSE and draw connections to methods in \Cref{sec:methods}.
-Additionally, we review applications of MOR for three important unit operations, namely distillation columns, heat exchangers, and reactors. \Cref{sec:case-study} provides a comparative case study, where we reduce the process model of an air separation unit (ASU).
+First, we {present} a general version of the MOR problem for systems with inputs in Section \ref{sec:mor-problem}. {Therein, we characterize the reduced subspace based on the invariance equations and explicitly account for system inputs.} In Section \ref{sec:methods}, we provide an overview of general-purpose MOR methods.
+We divide this review into intrusive methods in Section \ref{sec:intrusive} and non-intrusive methods in Section \ref{sec:non-intrusive}.
+During the review of intrusive methods{, in Section \ref{sec:manifold-learning},} we observe that current manifold learning methods do not account for external inputs.
+Hence, we propose an extension {of the machine learning manifold-Galerkin method to non-autonomous systems with inputs} in Section \ref{sec:ml-control}.
+The review of general-purpose methods concludes with a theoretical comparison in Section \ref{sec:comparison}.
+In Section \ref{sec:pse}, we review problem-specific MOR approaches that have been developed in the field of {process systems engineering} and draw connections to methods in Section \ref{sec:methods}.
+Additionally, we review applications of MOR for three important unit operations, namely distillation columns, heat exchangers, and reactors.
+Section \ref{sec:case-study} provides a comparative case study, where we reduce the process model of an air separation unit.
 Therein, we compare eight MOR approaches that are selected as a representative ensemble of the methods reviewed.
 Notably, we limit ourselves to MOR and do not consider hyperreduction and CPU costs of integration to avoid an extra level of methods and complexity.
 However, we expect that any ROM of sufficiently low order can be made real-time capable by appropriate hyperreduction.
-In \Cref{sec:case-study:comparison}, we summarize and discuss the strengths and weaknesses of the MOR methods. \Cref{sec:conclusions} concludes the manuscript.
+In Section \ref{sec:case-study:comparison}, we summarize and discuss the strengths and weaknesses of the MOR methods.
+Section \ref{sec:conclusions} concludes the manuscript.